 Embargoes

-At this point you need to be clear that, if a property is seized due to tax debts, it cannot be sold until the debts are paid off.
+At this point you must be clear that, if a home is seized due to tax debts, it cannot be sold until the debts are cancelled.

 Easements

-It is time to talk about the limitations on the use that a house or land may have, and which, on rare occasions, we are aware of.
+It's time to talk about the limitations on use that a home or land may have and that we are rarely aware of.

-Imagine you're having your afternoon coffee and someone knocks on your door saying they need to use part of your house?
-For example, a passageway, pipes, or a view.
+Can you imagine having your afternoon coffee and someone knocking on your door saying they need to use a part of your house?
+For example, a step, pipes or views.

-This can happen with a right of way, as it can force you to allow access to neighbors.
+This can happen with easements, as they may require you to allow access to neighbors.

-Come on, you can keep that in mind, or suddenly, when you least expect it, you might have to be a great host.
+Wow, you can already take it into account or, suddenly, when you least expect it, you have to be a great host.

 These are legal limitations related to taxes.
 The most common are:

-- Property tax (IBI) : This is the tax paid by the owner of a home.
+- Property tax (IBI) : it is the tax paid by the owner of a home.

 - Property Transfer Tax (ITP) : paid when buying a second-hand home.

 What does this mean?
-It means that if there are outstanding tax debts, the property owner may be responsible for paying them until they are settled.
+If there are outstanding tax debts, the homeowner may be responsible for paying them until they are canceled.

-What to do if your property has encumbrances?
+What to do if your home has loads?

-Detecting a load doesn't mean the operation is impossible or inconvenient; we know that.
-But the truth is, with a few specific steps, you'll be able to manage it correctly.
+Detecting a load does not mean that the operation is impossible, that it is not comfortable, we know that; but the truth is that, with some specific steps, you will be able to manage it correctly.

 Existing mortgage: